 The whole intent of the design of this bottle is to prevent air from getting in your baby's tummy.
 It's why it's also one of the best baby bottles for gas.

-Additionally, these bottles have a unique nipple that feels natural to babies, and it doesn’t flow too quickly.
+Additionally, Mam Bottles have a unique nipple that feels natural to babies, and it doesn’t flow too quickly.

 Mam makes incredible bottles that reduce gas.
 What makes these bottles so great at eliminating gas is the vented base.
 The base sucks out any air that may be present while your little one feeds.

 Amazing Tricks to Help Soothe Your Gassy Baby

 Once you’ve figured out how to keep your little one from ingesting excess air, you’re on your way to keeping your little one happy and comfortable.